Managing Multiple Phones

 Wiley uses a "ring group" — this means every phone on your account is part of a group that rings simultaneously.
 When someone calls your Wiley number:

-- All plugged-in, connected phones ring at the same time.
+1. All plugged-in, connected phones ring at the same time.

-- The first phone to be picked up gets the call.
+2. The first phone to be picked up gets the call.

-- The other phones stop ringing.
+3. The other phones stop ringing.

-- If no one answers, the call goes to voicemail.
+4. If no one answers, the call goes to voicemail.

-Adding a New Phone
+Adding an Additional Phone

-- Purchase an additional Wiley phone.
+1. Purchase an additional Wiley phone.

 Device Names